xixilele1990/swap-meet/README.md

 The first two tests in wave 1 imply:

 - There is a class named `Vendor`
+    - Ensure that the class `Vendor` is imported into the test
 - Each `Vendor` will have an attribute named `inventory`, which is an empty list by default
 - When we create initialize an instance of `Vendor`, we can optionally pass in a list with the keyword argument `inventory`

 The remaining tests in wave 1 imply: